oliveroneill/FeedCollectionViewController/README.md

 - The snapshot tests are based on timers where something like [EarlGrey](https://github.com/google/EarlGrey) would be better suited but I had trouble with timeout errors when attempting this
+- `ImageCellData` inherits from `IDMPhoto` which makes the cell data tied to view code, when it's preferable for it to be a "dumb" model, usually a struct.

 ## Author